Mountain: Fold mountains

 Fold mountains occur when two plates collide: shortening occurs along thrust faults and the crust is overthickened.
 Since the less dense continental crust "floats" on the denser mantle rocks beneath, the weight of any crustal material forced upward to form hills, plateaus or mountains must be balanced by the buoyancy force of a much greater volume forced downward into the mantle.
 Thus the continental crust is normally much thicker under mountains, compared to lower lying areas.
 Rock can fold either symmetrically or asymmetrically.
 The upfolds are anticlines and the downfolds are synclines: in asymmetric folding there may also be recumbent and overturned folds.
 The Balkan Mountains and the Jura Mountains are examples of fold mountains.

 Block mountains

 Block mountains are caused by faults in the crust: a plane where rocks have moved past each other.
 When rocks on one side of a fault rise relative to the other, it can form a mountain.
 The uplifted blocks are block mountains or horsts.
 The intervening dropped blocks are termed graben: these can be small or form extensive rift valley systems.
-This form of landscape can be seen in East Africa, the Vosges and Rhine valley, and the Basin and Range Province of Western North America.
+This kind of landscape can be seen in East Africa, the Vosges and Rhine valley, and the Basin and Range Province of Western North America.
 These areas often occur when the regional stress is extensional and the crust is thinned.